It’s the return of Sue’s favourite monsters: Terry Nation and Richard Martin. It can only end in tears…

 Phew.

-Sue: He’s not really an actor though, is he?
-You can see why he ended up presenting children’s television: an acting career was never going to pan out for him after this performance.
-Still, Terry Nation should take some of the blame.
-I mean, what else can you do with material like this?
+Sue: He’s not really an actor, though, is he?
+You can see why he ended up presenting children’s television, an acting career was never going to pan out for him after this performance.
+Still, Terry Nation should shoulder some of the blame.
+I mean, what else can you do with material like that?
 You’d have to send it up just to get through it.

 Sue: Do you know what this reminds me of?
-That Battlestar Galactica episode where the Cylons keep coming after the humans at regular intervals until they all get pissed off and depressed.
+That Battlestar Galactica episode where the Cylons keep coming after the humans every few minutes, and everyone ends up pissed off or depressed.

-Me: I’m pretty sure you are the first person to compare The Chase to the award-winning Battlestar Galactica episode, 33.
-And you are certainly the last.
+Me: I’m pretty sure you’re the first person who’s ever compared The Chase to the award-winning Battlestar Galactica episode, ‘33’.
+And definitely the last.

-Sue: Why don’t they just stay put in the TARDIS?
-They are supposedly in a life or death chase and yet they keep stopping to admire the scenery, which is bad enough in itself, but every single time they do this they always find themselves in avoidable danger.
-It makes no sense.
+Sue: Why don’t they stay put in the TARDIS?
+They’re supposedly in a life-or-death chase and yet they keep stopping to admire the scenery, which is bad enough in itself, but every single time they do this, they always find themselves in avoidable danger.
+It makes no sense to me.
 Just sit tight and lock the impregnable door!
-Oh look, Barbara has been caught by a sailor.
-Oh, and here’s the threat of some sexual violence, it’s been days since we’ve had some of that.
+Oh look, Barbara has been caught by a sailor… Oh, and here’s the threat of some sexual violence; it’s been days since we’ve had some of that.

-Luckily, Vicki saves the say (we love Vicki) and they leg it back to the TARDIS, leaving the occupants of the ship to deal with some marauding alien monsters who are a few minutes behind them.
-Our heroes don’t even bother to leave them a note.
+Luckily, Vicki saves the say (we both love Vicki) and everyone legs it back to the TARDIS, leaving the occupants of a sailing ship to deal with the marauding alien monsters who are due to arrive any minute now.
+Our so-called heroes don’t even leave them a note.

-Me: Oh look, baby death in Doctor Who.
-Nice.
+Me: Oh look, a baby death in Doctor Who.
+That’s nice.

 Sue: The Daleks haven’t even shot anyone yet.
-Do you not think somebody might at least try to find out what they actually are before they all throw themselves to their deaths?
-The Daleks are on a strict timetable, if they hang back for a bit they’ll sod off and leave in a minute.
-And why has the Captain taken his jacket off?
+Don’t you think they would at least try to find out what they actually are before they throw themselves to their deaths?
+The Daleks are on a very strict timetable, so if the sailors hang back a bit they’ll sod off in a minute.
+And why has the captain taken his jacket off?
 Is he going to jump in and save somebody?
 How the **** does he intend on doing that?
 This sequence does look expensive, though.
 It would be impressive if it wasn’t so silly.
-Oh look, a Dalek has just fallen overboard for no readily apparent reason.
-And its top has fallen off.
-That’s not very dignified.
+Oh look, a Dalek has fallen overboard for no apparent reason.
+And its top has fallen off, too.
 It must have been the one with learning difficulties.

 It isn’t.